shchodro/serverless-workshop/README.md

 ------------ | -------------
 **Ireland** (eu-west-1) | [![Launch Zombie Workshop Stack into Ireland with CloudFormation](/Images/deploy-to-aws.png)](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/new?stackName=zombiestack&templateURL=https://s3-eu-west-1.amazonaws.com/sartem-workshop/CreateZombieWorkshop.json)

-*If you have CloudFormation launch FAILED issues, please try launching in us-east-1 (Virginia)*

 3\.
 Once you have chosen a region and are inside the AWS CloudFormation Console, you should be on a screen titled "Select Template".
 We are providing CloudFormation with a template on your behalf, so click the blue **Next** button to proceed.

 4\.
 On the following screen, "Specify Details", your Stack is pre-populated with the name "zombiestack".
 You can customize that to a name of your choice **less than 15 characters in length** or leave as is.
 For the parameters section, if you want to develop with a team and would like to create IAM Users in your account to grant your teammates access, then specify how many teammates/users you want to be created in the **NumberOfTeammates** text box.
 Otherwise, leave it defaulted to 0 and no additional users will be created.
 The user launching the stack (you) already have the necessary permissions.
 Click **Next**.